IkonOne/CV/README.md

 #### [OgmoPunk](https://github.com/asaia/StarlingPunk/tree/master/lib/com/saia/starlingPunk/extensions/ogmopunk)
 Language - Actionscript

-[OgmoPunk](http://www.andysaia.com/radicalpropositions/starlingpunk-ver-1-1-tilemap-support/) was created by me for [Flashpunk](https://github.com/useflashpunk/FlashPunk) more than 5 years ago.
+[OgmoPunk](http://www.andysaia.com/radicalpropositions/starlingpunk-ver-1-1-tilemap-support/) was created by me for [Flashpunk](https://github.com/useflashpunk/FlashPunk) around mid-year 2012.
 It is a simple api that allows you to use levels created using [Ogmo Editor](http://www.ogmoeditor.com/) and will, using reflection, create all classes that are specified in the editor.
 It drastically reduced the amount of code needed to completely load a level from the editor.
 The code in the StarlingPunk version of the library is virtually identical.

 ## FOSS contributions
 #### [HaxePunk](https://github.com/HaxePunk/HaxePunk/commits/master?author=IkonOne)
 Language - Haxe

 A FOSS game engine written in Haxe that I used for several years that I made several commits to.
 My handle at the time was MaskedPixel.
+A highlight of my contributions would be the last set made on May 27, 2013.
+This set of commits fixed a major text performance issue on mobile targets(and consequently all native targets).

 ## Prototypes
 Cowboy coding at it's finest, here are some prototypes that demonstrate what I can accomplish with short time restrictions and no code quality.